adityasiriexporters/MonthlyOrganics/replit.md

 **Recent Changes (August 2025):**
 -   **Phone Number Encryption Migration:** Successfully migrated all user phone numbers from plaintext to encrypted storage.
 The system now uses `phone_encrypted` and `phone_hash` columns for secure storage and fast lookup, while maintaining backwards compatibility through SQLAlchemy property methods.
 The plaintext `phone` column has been removed from the database.
+-   **Admin Panel Encryption Support:** Updated all admin customer management functions to work with encrypted phone data.
+Fixed SQL queries in `get_all_customers_with_stats()` and `get_filtered_customers()` to use `phone_encrypted` column and properly decrypt data for display.
+-   **Unified Service Layer:** Consolidated phone lookup functionality across both UserService (ORM) and SecureUserService (raw SQL) to use consistent encryption methods.
+Both services now provide identical results for phone-based user searches.

 ## External Dependencies